WebOfTrustInfo/verifiable-news/sketchpad.md

   }
 }
 ```
 An HTML-embedded revocation object is a digitally-signed indication that a statement is revoked, embedded in a hypertext document as per [schema.org](http://schema.org) schemas or JSON-LD in a `<script>` element.
-If a statement is not revoked, then the server should return HTTP status code `404` for the revocation object URL.
 ```json
 {
   "id": "https://example.com/facts/ebfeb1f712ebc6f1/",